kaaniboy/gsheetsdb/README.md

 - The spreadsheet has public link sharing enabled

-[Here](https://docs.google.com/spreadsheets/d/1bf99MxyEbN--R4DR0MDhc0x-6UhxwPnYM1WITm5CIGs) is an example spreadsheet meeting the requirements for _SheetsDB_.
+[Here](https://docs.google.com/spreadsheets/d/1bf99MxyEbN--R4DR0MDhc0x-6UhxwPnYM1WITm5CIGs) is an example spreadsheet meeting the requirements for _GSheetsDB_.

 #### Connect

-_SheetsDB_ connects to a database via its `spreadsheet ID`, which can be found in the Google Sheets URL:
+_GSheetsDB_ connects to a database via its `spreadsheet ID`, which can be found in the Google Sheets URL:

 ```shell
 https://docs.google.com/spreadsheets/d/SPREADSHEET_ID/edit